Becoming a Holistic Birth practitioner,

 The training takes place near Totnes in Devon where an affordable residential option is available for students.

 Since personal development is an important aspect of the training, a commitment to receiving personal support throughout the training and beyond is essential, be it in the form of a counsellor, a ‘buddy’ (fellow trainee) or a mentor (a more experienced birth practitioner), alongside the supervision we offer during and after the training.

 You are also required to keep a journal in which to reflect on your learning, dreams and experiences.

-There will be several teachers involved in the trainings, each passing on their own field of expertise and their passion.
-Olivia and Kate, your personal guides are available on a weekly basis for any queries or general support and can be contacted by telephone, letter or email.
+There will be several teachers involved in the training, each passing on their own field of expertise and their passion.
+Your personal guide is available on a weekly basis for any queries or general support and can be contacted by telephone, letter or email.

 We will start our journey by learning and integrating into ourselves the knowledge and skills we want to share and model in our teaching and work with women and couples.
 We will also devote some of our time to our own development and healing journey, including healing our own birth and the birth(s) of our children.
 For more details of the course content see our curriculum below.

 After completing the training, you will take your work into the world, supported by your group as well as the course facilitators.

 There is the option to carry on meeting every 3 months for the next year to share the experiences of supporting families and teaching classes, as well as advanced learning and one to one supervision.
 For those who live too far away, an arrangement can be made to receive regular supervision.

 Birthing Wisdom is committed to offering on-going support, advanced training and supervision for our practitioners.

 The Holistic Birth Practitioner training is fully recognised by Doula UK, the leading organisation for doulas in the UK.